-MILI's Valuation Laboratory provides industry innovators with a top-to-bottom analysis of their medical innovation and its prospects in the market.
-With collaboration between eight different college across the University of Minnesota campus you're getting more than just one area of focus.
+The Medical Industry Valuation Lab also provides industry innovators with a top-to-bottom analysis of their medical innovation and its prospects in the market.